gristlabs/grist-core/README.md

 GRIST_SUPPORT_EMAIL | if set, give a user with the specified email support powers.
 The main extra power is the ability to share sites, workspaces, and docs with all users in a listed way.
 GRIST_TELEMETRY_LEVEL | the telemetry level.
 Can be set to: `off` (default), `limited`, or `full`.
+GRIST_THROTTLE_CPU | if set, CPU throttling is enabled GRIST_TRUST_PLUGINS | if set, plugins are expect to be served from the same host as the rest of the Grist app, rather than from a distinct host.
+Ordinarily, plugins are served from a distinct host so that the cookies used by the Grist app are not automatically available to them.
+Enable this only if you understand the security implications.
-GRIST_THROTTLE_CPU | if set, CPU throttling is enabled GRIST_USER_ROOT     | an extra path to look for plugins in.
+GRIST_USER_ROOT     | an extra path to look for plugins in - Grist will scan for plugins in `$GRIST_USER_ROOT/plugins`.
 GRIST_UI_FEATURES | comma-separated list of UI features to enable.
 Allowed names of parts: `helpCenter,billing,templates,multiSite,multiAccounts,sendToDrive,tutorials`.
 If a part also exists in GRIST_HIDE_UI_ELEMENTS, it won't be enabled.
+GRIST_UNTRUSTED_PORT | if set, plugins will be served from the given port.
+This is an alternative to setting APP_UNTRUSTED_URL.
 GRIST_WIDGET_LIST_URL | a url pointing to a widget manifest, by default `https://github.com/gristlabs/grist-widget/releases/download/latest/manifest.json` is used
 COOKIE_MAX_AGE      | session cookie max age, defaults to 90 days; can be set to "none" to make it a session cookie HOME_PORT           | port number to listen on for REST API server; if set to "share", add API endpoints to regular grist port.